johanneszab/TumblThree/README.md

 * Download the [source code as .zip file](https://github.com/johanneszab/TumblThree/archive/master.zip) or use the [GitHub Desktop](https://desktop.github.com/) and [checkout the code](https://github.com/johanneszab/TumblThree.git).
 * Open the TumblThree.sln solution file in the src/ directory of the code.
 * Build the Source once before editing anything.
 Build->Build Solution.

+### Translations wanted: ###

+* If you want to help translate TumblThree, there are two resource files (.resx) which contain all the strings used in the application.
+One for [the user interface](https://github.com/johanneszab/TumblThree/blob/master/src/TumblThree/TumblThree.Presentation/Properties/Resources.resx#L120) and one for the [underlying application](https://github.com/johanneszab/TumblThree/blob/master/src/TumblThree/TumblThree.Applications/Properties/Resources.resx#L120).
+* Translate all the words or its meanings between the two value tags and create a pull request on github or simply send me the files via email.

 ### New Feature Request: ###